AndySalzano/My-Virtual-Library/README.md

 ## STEP 2: Deploy the website
 1st.
 Run the following code in the console: **firebase login**.
 Login with the email associated to your firebase account.

 2nd.
-Run the following code in the console: firebase init.
+Run the following code in the console: **firebase init**.
 Say yes to proceed.
 When choosing which features do you want, choose only Hosting.
 When choosing a project, choose an existing project, and then use the project with the name you used when creating the project in Firebase.
 When choosing the public directory, type “build”.
 When choosing the configuration as a single-page app, write “y”.

 3rd.
 Run the following code in the console: **npm install**.